|

 - To identify and contact stakeholders in all Canadian health sectors.

-- To assure they are aware of the two joint statements, and to seek their support.
+- To assure they are aware of the Joint Technical Statement, and to seek their support.

 - To affect knowledge transfer to all healthcare workers in each sector, and the public.

-- To continue the collaborative environment to promote practice evolution using bar coding.
+- To continue the collaborative environment to promote medication safety through automated practice integration using bar coding.

 Phase IV: Implementation Progress